codingepaduli/codingepaduli/content/interesting/Developing.md

 [Ct.js — a free game editor](https://ctjs.rocks/) - \
 [deepnight.net | LEd – 2D map editor](https://deepnight.net/tools/led-2d-level-editor/) - \
 [Build a game this November with GitHub Game Off](https://github.blog/2020-10-27-github-game-off-2020/) - The GitHub Blog\
+[Learn the basics of Raycasting with JavaScript](https://courses.pikuma.com/courses/raycasting) - Learn the mathematics behind the ray casting technique used in the Wolfenstein 3D source code and implement it using JavaScript -pikuma course\

 ### GIT